virtualagc/virtualagc/XCOM-I/README.md

 # Source Code of XPL or XPL/I Programs

 XPL source code accepted by `XCOM-I.py` is assumed to be encoded in 7-bit ASCII (as opposed to EBCDIC or UTF-8).
-The XPL logical-not character ('¬'), which does not exist in 7-bit ASCII, is assumed to be represented instead by the ASCII carat ('^') or tilde ('~') character.
+The XPL logical-not character ('¬'), which does not exist in 7-bit ASCII, is assumed to be represented instead by the ASCII carat ('^') or tilde ('&tilde;') character.
 I've seen examples of both in existing XPL or XPL/I code.
 With that said, on my (Linux) computer at least, XPL/I source code containing the logical-not compiles fine.
-Internally, `XCOM-I.py` transparently converts all of these characters to '~'.
+Internally, `XCOM-I.py` transparently converts all of these characters to '&tilde;'.

 # Some Inferred Characteristics of XPL/I